• Skip to primary navigation

 Saskatoon to Edmonton by Bus

 On Mondays, Wednesdays, Thursdays, Fridays and Sundays, Rider Express offers a Saskatoon to Edmonton route.
-The trip takes 6 hours and 30 minutes and makes 6 stops along the way.
+The trip takes 6 hours and 30 minutes and makes six stops along the way.
 A one-way ticket will cost around $66.

 Saskatoon to Edmonton by Other Options